-The National Cancer Institute's Surveillance, Epidemiology and End Results Program (SEER) estimates that prevalence of bladder cancer was 712,614 people in the US in 2017.2 Kirkali et al. estimated that approximately 70% of bladder cancers present as NMIBC, with approximately 70% classified as Ta, 20% as T1, and 10% as CIS.7 We assumed that T1 and CIS are considered high-grade disease while 10% of Ta cancers are considered high grade,31 and that approximately 38% will be classified as BCG non-responders.32 Applying these proportions to the estimated prevalent NMIBC population, we arrived at an estimate of 70,135 individuals as the eligible population for these treatments, with 73% (51,180) being Ta and T1 patients and 27% (18,956) being CIS patients.
+The National Cancer Institute's Surveillance, Epidemiology and End Results Program (SEER) estimates that prevalence of bladder cancer was 712,614 people in the US in 2017.
+Kirkali et al. estimated that approximately 70% of bladder cancers present as NMIBC, with approximately 70% classified as Ta, 20% as T1, and 10% as CIS.
+We assumed that T1 and CIS are considered high-grade disease while 10% of Ta cancers are considered high grade, and that approximately 38% will be classified as BCG non-responders.
+Applying these proportions to the estimated prevalent NMIBC population, we arrived at an estimate of 70,135 individuals as the eligible population for these treatments, with 73% (51,180) being Ta and T1 patients and 27% (18,956) being CIS patients.
 Among these eligible patients, we assumed a 20% uptake each year over five years, or 14,027 patients per year.
 We assumed that these patients would otherwise have been treated with "usual care" as typified by the hypothetical treatment used in the base case (i.e., no specific bladder cancer-related treatment).

 Figure ES4 illustrates the cumulative per-patient budget impact calculations for nadofaragene firadenovec and oportuzumab monatox compared to the "usual care" comparator, based on the assumed placeholder prices of \$164,337 and \$150,000 per one year of treatment, respectively.
-The average potential budgetary impact for nadofaragene firadenovec was an additional per-patient cost of approximately \$128,000 in year one, with net savings in following years leading to a decline in cumulative costs to approximately \$103,000 by year five.
-The average potential budgetary impact followed a similar pattern, with an additional per-patient cost of approximately \$123,000 in year one and net savings in following years leading to a decline in cumulative costs to approximately \$103,000 by year five.
+The average potential budgetary impact for nadofaragene firadenovec was an additional per-patient cost of approximately \$128,000 in year one, with net annual savings in following years leading to cumulative costs per patient of approximately \$98,000 by year five.
+The average potential budgetary impact for oportuzumab monatox followed a similar pattern, with an additional per-patient cost of approximately \$123,000 in year one and net savings in following years leading to cumulative costs per patient of approximately \$123,000 in year one and net savings in following years leading to cumulative costs per patient of approximately \$101,000 by year five.